Hi, I’m Lea

 About Me

 I’m a St. Louis native, although I am recently back after living away for 14 years.
-I lived across the United States and abroad, including time in East Africa (hence the name, Amani), before eventually finding my way back to the Lou with my young family.
+I lived across the United States and abroad, including time in East Africa before eventually finding my way back to St. Louis with my young family.
 Those years of moving, adapting, and being shaped by different places and cultures deeply influence how I show up in the therapy room—with curiosity, openness, and a lot of respect for the many ways people learn to survive, grow, and heal.

 I’m endlessly curious about your inner world, so you will always find me reading, listening to, and engaging in current research and psychological findings along with interesting stories of people around the world.
-Other interests of mine include spending time with my family, running or hiking outside, traveling when I can, or getting lost in a good book or poetry.
+Other interests of mine include spending time with my family, running or hiking outside, traveling when I can, and reading.